SteelCompendium/data-gen/Draw Steel Rules.md

 - 11 or lower: 4 damage; push 1
 - 12–16: 8 damage; push 2
 - 17+: 11 damage; push 3; prone if the target is your size or smaller

 ### RANGER

-The Ranger kit outfits you with light armor and several weapons, letting you easily switch between using a melee weapon and a bow.
-This kit provides a good balance of bonuses to Stamina, speed, damage, and range to create a hero who is a jack-of-all-trades.

-#### EQUIPMENT

-You wear medium armor and wield a medium weapon and a bow.

-### RANGER